pvigier/pvigier.github.io-jekyll/_posts/2019-07-07-entity-component-system-part1.md

 }
 ```

 The `add` method uses its arguments to emplace a new component at the end of `mComponents` then it sets up the links to go from the entity to the component and from the component to the entity.
-Finally, it sets the bit corresponding to the component to `true` in `entity`'s bitset:
+Finally, it sets the bit corresponding to the component to `true` in the `entity` bitset:

 ```cpp
 template<typename...
 Args>